 Another common demand is that you work remotely.
 This may seem fairly obvious; however, it can be a big issue.
 When applying for this specific type of visa, host countries expect you to be employed and then continue it for the entire duration of your stay.
 You can’t apply and then take a month of holidays from your work or quit.

-Top Countries Offering Remote Work Visas in 2021
+Top Countries Offering Remote Work Visas Now

 If you’re one of that majority who is now open to work from abroad, here’s a list of countries that are now offering long-term, usually 1 year visas to remote workers for living and working legally for their employer or their own company registered abroad:

-- Applicants must be remote workers.
+- Applicants must be remote workers;

-- The gross monthly income of the applicants must be €3504 (tax inclusive).
+- The gross monthly income of the applicants must be €3504 (tax inclusive);

-- Applicants must be able to perform their work duties using telecommunications technology.
+- Applicants must be able to perform their work duties using telecommunications technology;

 How to Apply

-- Remote workers must comply with the eligibility requirements.
+- Remote workers must comply with the eligibility requirements;

-- Applicants must be able to complete their work duties via the internet.
+- Applicants must be able to complete their work duties via the internet;

 - Lastly, people who are applying must be able to afford the expenses in Barbados.